jadecobra/python_tdd_exercises/source/classes.rst

 ..
 NOTE::

   - Classes_ have :ref:`attributes<test_attribute_error_w_class_attributes>` that can be changed.
-  - Since the age calculation is based on the ``year_of_birth``, and is done when I call it, not when the person is made, it will always calculate the right age.
+  - Since the age calculation uses the ``year_of_birth``, and is done when I call it, not when the person is made, it will always calculate the right age.
   - It is easier to make changes to a person when I use a class_ than when I use only :ref:`functions<what is a function?>`

 ----